the cornershop of daydreams

 The labour to survive on a daily basis precedes ideology.
 But it’s important to appreciate how daily actions are implicated in much vaster situations.
 A plastic coffee cup will be jury to a longer history than its user.
 A faraway war in Korea demanding canvas for tents revives a waning linen industry in 1950s Kortrijk, jobs, wealth, new developments.
 Excepting moments of revolution, the working and underclass are subject to world events, their daily adapts accordingly.
 Drafting an early version of this text in the corner of a cafe, a laptop is ordered to be unplugged while a war is waged against Ukraine and a gas pipeline cut off; the price of a coffee is no longer the exchange rate for charging personal gadgets.

 The dogma of both wage and domestic labours contribute to the reproduction of social inequalities.
-We imagine the daily as the smallest unit in a dialectical materialism in which our labours from the basis for society.
+We imagine the daily as the smallest unit in a dialectical materialism in which our labours form the basis for society.
 This is a daily dominated by obligation, clock-time, the grind under systems of control, in which moments of freedom are regularly postponed into the future or reminisced about as long-past follies.
 Against this cultural hegemony, we challenge ourselves to answer: where in the daily are we emancipated?
 We follow our noses between schedules towards spontaneity, play, heartfelt connection.
 Can the schedule itself be disrupted by these acts?

 ii: the daydream